-If your marriage is ending in divorce because of adultery, you not only have to mourn the loss of the relationship, but also struggle with the circumstances that caused it.
-It’s one of the most stressful experiences anyone can endure.
-But you can begin to bounce back and adjust to your new life by learning some basic information about your legal rights and responsibilities in the upcoming divorce.
+Everyone knows someone—a friend, relative, or coworker—whose marriage ended because of infidelity.
+Yet, no one thinks it can happen to them, until it does.
+If your marriage is ending in divorce because of adultery, you may have to mourn the loss of the relationship you dreamed of and struggle with the circumstances that caused it.
+Divorce is often one of the most stressful experiences anyone can endure.
+But you can begin to bounce back and adjust to your new life by learning some basic information about your legal rights and responsibilities in order to navigate through the divorce process.

 Before a judge can make any decisions about alimony, both of the following statements must be true:

 If both of the following statements are true, then the court can award alimony.
 To decide the amount and duration of alimony and to prepare an order that is fair and reasonable, judges must analyze the following factors:

 You probably noticed that none of these factors have anything to do with marital misconduct like adultery.
 That's because Minnesota law explicitly states that judges must make alimony decisions without regard to marital misconduct.
 (Minn.
 Stat.
 Ann. § 518.552 (2).)

 Judges award alimony when a supported spouse shows a financial need—not to punish spouses for bad conduct while they were married.
 Therefore, Minnesota law prohibits judges from considering adultery when deciding the amount and duration of alimony.
 Courts must simply decide all the alimony issues fairly and reasonably.